Japanese Language Education and Culture Studies Course

 Raj Lakhi SEN | Modern & Contemporary Japanese Literature, Comparative & Interdisciplinary Literature, Gender Studies | sen-rl@staff. |

-- Note3: Please add “kanazawa-u.ac.jp” after the “E-mail” field.
+- Note3: Please add “@kanazawa-u.ac.jp” after the email address field.

-In our laboratory, we explore various aspects of Japanese language pedagogy.
-My own research is grounded in practical studies of Japanese language education, as well as life story analyses of Japanese language learners and teachers both in Japan and abroad.
-I am particularly interested in language awareness, citizenship, and identity studies among immigrants and refugees, examining the fundamental question of why people learn languages.
-Through the lens of Japanese language education, I seek to address the challenges faced by individuals of foreign nationality and explore the principles and methods needed to foster a truly multicultural society.
+Our laboratory explores various aspects of Japanese language pedagogy.
+My research is grounded in practical studies of Japanese language education, as well as life story analyses of both learners and educators in Japan and abroad.
+I am particularly interested in the language awareness, citizenship, and identity of immigrants and refugees, and in the fundamental question of why people learn languages.

 Course / Program Name